Tuition Remission for Family Members

 Last Revision: September 1, 2022

-This policy sets forth the terms and conditions governing the Tuition Remission benefit available to qualified Spouses, Domestic Partners and Dependent Children of eligible Professional Staff Members of Drexel University.
-The Tuition Remission benefit offers development opportunities to qualified Spouses, Domestic Partners and Dependent Children of eligible full-time Professional Staff Members by providing tuition assistance for credit and non-credit undergraduate courses and certificate programs taken at Drexel University.
+This policy sets forth the terms and conditions governing the Tuition Remission benefit available to qualified Spouses, Domestic Partners and Dependent Children of eligible Faculty and Professional Staff Members of Drexel University.
+The Tuition Remission benefit offers development opportunities to qualified Spouses, Domestic Partners and Dependent Children of eligible Full-Time Faculty and Professional Staff Members by providing tuition assistance for credit and non-credit undergraduate courses and certificate programs taken at Drexel University.

-This policy applies to qualified Spouses, Domestic Partners and Dependent Children of eligible Full-Time Professional Staff Members of Drexel University, including full-time Professional Staff Members affiliated with a collective bargaining unit, as negotiated.
+This policy applies to qualified Spouses, Domestic Partners and Dependent Children of eligible full-time Faculty and Professional Staff Members at Drexel University and all Drexel Affiliates, including full-time Professional Staff Members affiliated with a collective bargaining unit, as negotiated.

 Implementation of this policy is the responsibility of the Department of Human Resources.